-- 58. CSP outcome 2 is anchored in the Philippines development plan and the Philippines plan of action for nutrition for 2023-2028 and aligned with the Government's road map for promoting social and human development, reducing vulnerabilities and protecting purchasing power.
-Support will include school feeding and other nutrition-sensitive social protection programmes, the integration of rice fortification initiatives into government programmes, social and behaviour change communication, the creation and maintenance of small-scale community infrastructure and market access for smallholders, and the provision of "last-mile" climate services. - 59.
-CSP outcome 2 is primarily aligned with UNSDCF outcome 1, "by 2028, all people, especially those at risk of being left behind, enjoy greater social and economic equality and are empowered and protected to fulfil their full human potential and have increased resilience to multidimensional risks", and contributes to outcome 2, "by 2028, all people, especially those at risk of being left behind, benefit from a more inclusive, innovative, competitive, resilient, green and sustainable economy that generates decent work and livelihood opportunities" and outcome 3, "by 2028, all people, especially those at risk of being left behind, equitably benefit from safer, gender-responsive and just transition to low-carbon, climate-resilient development, disaster risk reduction and management, and sustainable management of environment, natural resources and biodiversity".
+59. CSP outcome 2 is anchored in the Philippines development plan and the Philippines plan of action for nutrition for 2023-2028 and aligned with the Government's road map for promoting social and human development, reducing vulnerabilities and protecting purchasing power.
+Support will include school feeding and other nutrition-sensitive social protection programmes, the integration of rice fortification initiatives into government programmes, social and behaviour change communication, the creation and maintenance of small-scale community infrastructure and market access for smallholders, and the provision of "last-mile" climate services.

+60. CSP outcome 2 is primarily aligned with UNSDCF outcome 1, "By 2028, all people, especially those at risk of being left behind, have increased resilience to economic, climatic, disaster, and public health risk through improved, equitable, and gender-responsive access to and utilization of quality social services, social protection, healthy habitat, enhanced good governance and peace", and contributes to outcome 2, "By 2028, all people benefit from a more integrated, innovative, inclusive, and sustainable economy that generates decent work and livelihood opportunities" and outcome 3, "By 2028, all people benefit from just transition to low-carbon, climate-resilient development, sustainable management of environment, natural resources and biodiversity and strengthened resilience to disasters and natural hazards".